-To export from the i-Vu® Pro application, see Commissioning equipment using Field Assistant (page 282).
+To export from the i-Vu® Pro application, see Commissioning equipment using Field Assistant (page 290).

-NOTE If you select this field but the controller does not have enough memory, the i-Vu® Pro download will fail.
+NOTE If you select this field but the controller does not have enough memory, the i-Vu® Pro download fails.
 You can then disable this option on the controller's Properties page and download again.